Carrington-dev/tmgkitchens/README.md

 - [License](#license)

 ## About
-This repository is built to provide an online presence for Rendy Pool Services.
+This repository is built to provide an online presence for TMG Kitchens and Log Homes.
 It includes pages for services, pricing, testimonials, and contact information.

 ## Features
 - **Responsive Design**: Built with Bootstrap for mobile and desktop compatibility.